Faith To Go Podcast: Called Into Discomfort

 Your Son, Jesus.

-4. Is there anything you’ve learned since then?
+4. What is something you’ve learned since then?

 5. Do other people notice the ways that you’ve changed?